cgrymala/plugin-activation-status/README.md

 ## Changelog ##

+### 2.0 ###
+* Implements new layout of plugin lists
+* Adds deactivated plugins to list of Recently Active plugins in appropriate admin pages

 ### 1.1.2 ###
 * Test compatibility with latest version of WordPress and update readme to reflect compatibility